Panic disorder: Psychotherapy

 Another form of psychotherapy that has shown effectiveness in controlled clinical trials is panic-focused psychodynamic psychotherapy, which focuses on the role of dependency, separation anxiety, and anger in causing panic disorder.
 The underlying theory posits that due to biochemical vulnerability, traumatic early experiences, or both, people with panic disorder have a fearful dependence on others for their sense of security, which leads to separation anxiety and defensive anger.
 Therapy involves first exploring the stressors that lead to panic episodes, then probing the psychodynamics of the conflicts underlying panic disorder and the defense mechanisms that contribute to the attacks, with attention to transference and separation anxiety issues implicated in the therapist-patient relationship.

 Comparative clinical studies suggest that muscle relaxation techniques and breathing exercises are not efficacious in reducing panic attacks.
-In fact, breathing exercises may actually increase the risk of relapse.
+Breathing exercises may increase the risk of relapse.

-Appropriate treatment by an experienced professional can prevent panic attacks or at least substantially reduce their severity and frequency—bringing significant relief to 70 to 90 percent of people with panic disorder.
+Appropriate treatment by an experienced professional can prevent panic attacks or at least substantially reduce their severity and frequency, bringing significant relief to 70 to 90 percent of people with panic disorder.
 Relapses may occur, but they can often be effectively treated just like the initial episode.

 vanApeldoorn, F.J. et al. (2011) demonstrated the additive value of a combined treatment incorporating an SSRI treatment intervention with cognitive behavior therapy (CBT).
 Gloster et al. (2011) went on to examine the role of the therapist in CBT.
-They randomized patients into two groups: one being treated with CBT in a therapist guided environment, and the second receiving CBT through instruction only, with no therapist guided sessions.
-The findings indicated that the first group had a somewhat better response rate, but that both groups demonstrated a significant improvement in reduction of panic symptomatology.
+They randomized patients into two groups: one being treated with CBT in a therapist-guided environment, and the second receiving CBT through instruction only, with no therapist-guided sessions.
+The findings indicated that the first group had a somewhat better response rate, but that both groups demonstrated a significant improvement in the reduction of panic symptomatology.
 These findings lend credibility to the application of CBT programs to patients who are unable to access therapeutic services due to financial, or geographic inaccessibility.
 Koszycky et al. (2011) discuss the efficacy of self-administered cognitive behavioural therapy (SCBT) in situations where patients are unable to retain the services of a therapist.
-Their study demonstrates that it is possible for SCBT in combination with an SSRI to be as effective as therapist-guided CBT with SSRI.
+Their study demonstrates that it is possible for SCBT in combination with an SSRI to be as effective as therapist-guided CBT with an SSRI.
 Each of these studies contributes to a new avenue of research that allows effective treatment interventions to be made more easily accessible to the population.